-- If you are returning your absentee ballot to your municipal clerk by mail, it must be postmarked no later than Election Day and received by the clerk no later than 4:00 p.m. on the Friday after the election. - If you are delivering your completed absentee ballot to your municipal clerk's office, it must be received no later than 8:00 p.m. on Election Day.
+If you are returning your absentee ballot to your municipal clerk by mail or delivering your completed absentee ballot to your municipal clerk's office, it must be received no later than 8:00 p.m. on Election Day.

 WHAT IF I VOTED BY ABSENTEE BALLOT, THEN CHANGE MY MIND AND WISH TO VOTE AT THE POLLS INSTEAD?